 Everlane: I love Everlane, however I don’t understand their jeans’ cult following — and I’ve been glad to see a similar sentiment expressed by others in Facebook groups when people ask for real opinions.
 The thing is, I’ve been sent Everlane jeans in the past and I liked them well enough.
 However, they do stretch out.
 And, I don’t think they’re that flattering.
 They’re a mom jean and not in a cute way.
 Plus, they’re huge in the waist even on the curvy fit.

-Levi’s: I came really close to keeping the Mile High Super Skinny.
-They were almost everything I was looking for and, on the Presidents’ Day Sale, they were a great price.
+Levi’s: I came really close to keeping the Levi’s jeans.
+They were almost everything I was looking for and they were a great price.
 However, they fit me just a bit loose in the crotch area.
 Definitely worth a shot though.

-Gap: Honestly, I thought the Sky High True Skinny Jeans might be the winner.
+Gap: Honestly, I thought their 90s inspired jeans might be the winner.
 You can’t beat the price, they’re super soft, and they’re high-waisted (though could be higher).
 I was totally on board.
 But, after a day of wear, the knees and waist stretched out…and I took these right back to the store.

 Photos by Lauren of DC Girl in Pearls